oozou/subdomainify/README.md

 ### How it works

 Subdomainify works by rewriting a subdomain URL to the specific route using a Rack middleware.
-In the above example, the resource URL for `blogs` resource is located at `example.com/blogs/:id`.
-When user visit `foo.example.com`, Subdomainify will rewrite that request into `example.com/blogs/foo`.
+In the above example, the resource URL for the `blogs` resource is located at `example.com/blogs/:id`.
+When users visit `foo.example.com`, Subdomainify will rewrite that request into `example.com/blogs/foo`.
 This includes everything else that was passed in as the path.
-For example, when user visited this URL:
+For example, when users visit this URL:

 ```
 http://foo.example.com/articles/hello-world